 Do It YourselfWith a visitor map in hand, you can lead your group to the Grotto by following your choice of 3 trails, take your group to discover the rugged cliffs of the Bruce Trail from Halfway Log Dump or hike the Burnt Point Loop from the Visitor Centre.
 There are some great hiking adventures from easy to challenging that will suit your group’s needs.

-GeocachingFive caches along the Burnt Point Trail Loop starting from the Visitors Centre.
-GPS units available from the park, or use your own Smartphone.
+GeocachingFive caches along the Burnt Point Trail Loop near the Visitors Centre.
+GPS units available from the park for a small fee, or use your own Smartphone.